Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Massless scalar field equation in static and spherically symmetric Bardeen black hole surrounded by PFDM

 Assume that the metric is static and spherically symmetric, which can be represented in the following form:

 with

-$\alpha$ represents the parameter for the density and pressure of PFDM, called the dark matter parameter.
-And He et al. have shown that the weak energy condition is satisfied when $\alpha<0$ \cite{Zhang:2020mxi}.
+where $\alpha$ denotes the parameter for the density and pressure of PFDM, called the dark matter parameter.
+And Zhang \textit{et al.} have shown that the weak energy condition is satisfied when $\alpha<0$ \cite{Zhang:2020mxi}.
 From above equation, it can be seen that the black hole recoveres to Schwarzschild black hole when dark matter parameter $\alpha=0$ and magnetic charge $g=0$.
 When dark matter parameter $\alpha$ vanishs, it reduces to Bardeen black hole.
 And it restores to Schwarzschild black hole immered by PFDM when $g=0$.

 The general covariant equation of a massless scalar field in curved spacetime can be given by

 For separating the radial and angular directions, we introduce

 and